spruceid/ssx/.changeset/fair-bikes-study.md

 ---
-'@spruceid/ssx-core': patch
+'@spruceid/ssx-core': minor
 ---

-This updates the SSXServerRoutes type to enable callbacks on ssx server middlewares routes.
+This updates the `SSXServerRoutes` type to enable callbacks on ssx server middlewares routes.